Washington Township opens two brand-new schools with safety and technology upgrades

 The price tag for each was $23 million.
 Because they are identical, the district saved a lot of money on the engineering design.

 The finances came from a 2016 referendum passed by voters which raised $185 million.
-Each district schools will have some renovations as a result.
+Each district school will have some renovations as a result.

 Woodson said until now, elementary schools were bursting at the seams and forced kids to attend schools that may have been farther from home because there wasn’t room.